Plan B How Long Does It Last

 Important Considerations

 While Plan B is a safe and effective emergency contraceptive, it is not a substitute for regular birth control.
-Individuals who frequently rely on emergency contraception should consider adopting a more reliable and consistent method of birth control, such as birth control pills, IUDs, implants, or condoms.
+Which means individuals who frequently rely on emergency contraception should consider adopting a more reliable and consistent method of birth control, such as birth control pills, IUDs, implants, or condoms.
 Additionally, Plan B does not protect against sexually transmitted infections (STIs), so using condoms is crucial for preventing the spread of STIs during sexual activity.

 Trends and Latest Developments